|Director of Communications and Social Media|

-Crossing the bridge into ZooNorth, guests approach the Flamingo Pond, home to Caribbean and Chilean flamingos as well as other birds of North and South American wetlands.
+Crossing the bridge into ZooNorth, guests approach the Flamingo Pond, home to Caribbean flamingos as well as other birds of North and South American wetlands.
 The grouping includes wood storks, hooded mergansers, crested screamers, macaws, whistling and ruddy ducks, great egrets, eastern brown pelicans, black-necked swans, and more.
 Many of the birds came to the Zoo from wildlife rehabilitators and cannot be released into the wild.

 The Wildlife Amphitheater is located adjacent to the award-winning Lacerte Family Children’s Zoo with educational, interactive, and entertaining exhibits for toddlers to pre-teenage children.
 The two-acre space features a variety of areas such as the Kresge Farm, with farm animals and activities; The Underzone, with naked mole-rats, mongooses, and other underground animals; the Hillcrest Foundation Nature Exchange, an interactive “store” where children trade fossils, rocks, and other finds from nature; the JCPenney Discovery House and A.H.
 Belo Discovery Yard with outreach animals, puzzles, and games; the Texas Instruments Party Place for birthday celebrations; the Simmons Family Pony Trek with pony rides; the Stream, a man-made creek where children can splash, that’s surrounded by a colorful playscape; and more.